gentooza/Freedom-Fighters-of-Might-Magic/README.md

 ##Dependencies

-I'm using for now python 2.7 and pygame 1.91 (migrating to python3 would be necessary)
+I'm using python 3.4 and pygame 1.92 (python 3.4 is the default in my Trisquel 7 GNU/Linux)

 I've based the work in the libraries: